 Other questionable ways to get accommodation for free

-Part II: How to travel without paying for transport
+Part II: How to travel around with no money

 One of the major travel costs is transport – flights, trains, busses, taxis, tuk-tuks.
 But, amazingly, most of these are unnecessary if you’re up for an adventure.